nasufsonmez/Parcacik-Fizigi-Ders-Notlari/README.md

 For any questions or feedback regarding the lecture notes, feel free to contact me.
 We also welcome suggestions for additional topics or improvements.

+There are two sets of lectures and they are based on the book of Introduction to Elementary Particles : Griffiths, David, 2nd revised edition.

+**Particle Physics 1**
+  Historical Introduction to the Elementary Particles, What is CERN and what Higgs particle is?
+  Elementary Particle Dynamics
+  Relativistic Kinematics
+  Symmetries
+  Bound States

+**Particle Physics 2** (These notes will be uploaded later) The Feynman Calculus
+  Quantum Electrodynamics
+  Electrodynamics and Chromodynamics of Quarks
+  Weak Interactions
+  Gauge Theories
+  Neutrino Oscillations (omitted)
+  Afterword: What's Next?